aws-samples/aws-hpc-recipes/recipes/pcs/try_amd/README.md

 ## Info

-This recipe helps you launch a Slurm cluster using AWS Parallel Computing Service, powered by Amazon EC2 instances with AMD processors.
+This recipe launches a Slurm cluster on AWS Parallel Computing Service using Amazon EC2 hpc8a instances.
+These instances run on 5th Generation AMD EPYC processors, with simultaneous multithreading turned off so each vCPU maps to a physical core.

+The high-performance queue uses `hpc8a.96xlarge` nodes.
+Each one has 192 cores, 768 GiB of memory, and up to 300 Gbps of Elastic Fabric Adapter (EFA) networking for the tightly coupled MPI traffic that HPC jobs generate.
+AWS reports up to 40% higher performance and 42% more memory bandwidth than the previous hpc7a generation, which helps with workloads such as computational fluid dynamics, crash and structural simulation, and weather modeling.
+The login node and the general-purpose queue use `c8a.xlarge` instances from the same AMD family.

+The [References](#references) at the end link to the full specifications and the benchmark data behind these numbers.

 ## Pre-requisites